julianoappelklein/chat-solution/README.md

 npm run up-infrastructure

-# if you had problems running the command above, try "npm run up-infrastructure-sudo" - I had to use sudo permission on Ubuntu
+# if you had problems running the command above, try "npm run up-infrastructure-sudo"
+# I needed sudo permission on Ubuntu

 # now you'll need to open a new console to run the following command
 # it will take a while too.
 I hope you have saved some coffee.